top of page

 Please note that this program is geared toward women who have already had a yeshiva education and have experience studying Hebrew texts.

-The deadline for application is August 4, 2024.
+The deadline for application for 2025-26 is August 4th, 2025.

 TUITION

-Tuition for students signing up for just the morning or afternoon program is $2400 per semester, or $4000 per year.
 Tuition must be paid in full or a monthly payment plan set up before the start of the semester.

 Students are expected to attend classes consistently and meet the demands of the program.
 Failure to meet these requirements will result in dismissal from the program, without refunding tuition.